SaudiJedi/data-pipeline-aws-snowflake/README.md

 #### 6.2.2 Understanding the data modeling process
-You can get back to the [buisness requirements](#4-business-requirements) if you want to get the idea of the data modeling process.
+You can get back to the [busisness requirements](#4-business-requirements) if you want to get the idea of the data modeling process.

 Create two schemas for staging inside Snowflake under the `TPCDS`, a product schema that holds the data model we created.
 We can call it `ANALYTICS`, and a schema called `INTERMEDIATE` which will be used during the ETL process.